 Attend Virtual Events

 If you enjoy meeting people at events but can’t attend in person, consider a virtual event.
-They’ve become increasingly common during 2020, meaning there are more opportunities than ever to meet people who share your field or interests.

 My main advice for making the most of a virtual event is to be present and proactive.
 You wouldn’t expect to meet people at a conference if you only watched the speakers.
 You have to make the effort to talk to people.